-In addition to this periodic control, the Analysis Team requires the company to send, on a quarterly basis, starting from the date of completion of the offer, a report attesting to the progress of the works, the compliance with the agreed timelines, the compliance with the project covenants, the sales trend, etc..
-The Analysis Team itself, in order to verify the veracity of the information, requests evidence to document the truthfulness of the information.
+In addition to this periodic control, the Analysis team requires the company to send, on a quarterly basis, starting from the date of finalization of the offer, a report attesting to the progress of the works, the compliance with the agreed timelines, the compliance with the project covenants, the sales trend, etc..
+The Analysis team itself, in order to verify the veracity of the information, requests evidence to document the truthfulness of the information.

 These reports are published in the section dedicated to the operation and made accessible to investors.

 The third phase, defined as "substantial assessment", is the responsibility of the Evaluation Committee and is aimed at a more thorough verification of the data and documents examined by the Analysis team.

 This further verification phase investigates, in particular, the characteristics of the Offering Company and of the project, the skills, and capacities of the company's shareholders and directors, in terms of level of education or previous professional experience (with respect to the specific activity carried out and the complexity of the project), the risks of the transaction, the growth potential of the reference market and the analysis of the competitive scenario.